San Diego Divorce Mediation

 When Divorce Mediation isn’t Recommended

 While divorce mediation can be a helpful alternative to traditional litigation, it may not be suitable for every situation.
-In some cases, the power dynamic between the parties may be too imbalanced, making it difficult to reach a fair agreement.
 If there is a history of domestic violence or abuse, mediation is not recommended, as it can be difficult to ensure the safety of all parties involved.
 Additionally, if one or both parties are unwilling to compromise or engage in good faith negotiations, mediation may not be effective.
-Finally, if the issues in the divorce are particularly complex, such as disputes over high-value assets or complicated financial arrangements, it may be more appropriate to seek the guidance of attorneys and other experts.
-The only way mediation works is when both parties can be amicable and agree on all aspects of their divorce.
-If you and your spouse are not amicable, litigation may be necessary to ensure that the parties’ rights and interests are protected.
+The only way mediation works is when both parties are committed to working toward a cooperative resolution.

 Hiring an Experienced Divorce Mediator in San Diego